 Cost segregation in real estate allows investors to accelerate their depreciation to decrease tax liabilities in the earlier years of owning their investment property.

-When and how can you use cost segregation in real estate though?
+Here’s how and when you can effectively use cost segregation in real estate to accelerate your rental property depreciation.

 The initial requirement for claiming depreciation on real estate involves being the owner of the property.
 Ownership is recognized even when the property is encumbered by a lien, such as a mortgage owed to a lender (since you are responsible for property taxes).

-If the property is utilized for business purposes or generates income, such as rental income, it becomes eligible for depreciation.
+If the property is utilized for business purposes or generates income, such as rental income, it becomes eligible for depreciation and cost segregation can be applied to maximize tax savings.

 Applying the straight-line method of depreciation, where the total depreciation expense is evenly spread across the entire useful life of the asset and without considering your specific income tax bracket, let's consider a scenario.